KuanJiangJK/gaussian_process/README.md

 # Code used in the paper (Stored in Thesis code folder)
 ## Stan code for models of the paper
 GP_ANCOVA_constant.stan corresponds to the model of GP ANCOVA with constant group shifts.
 This is an nonlinear extension of classical linear ANCOVA.
-The difference is we use GP to model the reponse-covariates relationship, instead of linear model.
+The difference is we use GP to model the response-covariate relationship, instead of linear model.

 GP_ANCOVA_7.stan, GP_ANCOVA_finnish.stan, corresponds to the model of GP ANCOVA with varying group shift.
 The former file uses an original horse prior setting, and the latter one uses regularized horseshoe prior (also called Finnish horseshoe) with an inverse-gamma(2,1) placed on c^2 regularizing the large signals.
-This model enables group varying shift by constructing a group GP, whose elements are determined by group kernel parameter.
-This paper also uses a zero-sum kernel, motivated by increasing identifiability.
-But the creator of these codes recently realized it does nothing to the group kernel because we have assumed independence between groups.
-The identifiability of this model demands more discussion and thoughts.
-The output of Stan is positive.
-I think there is no huge non-identifiability issues now.
-The reason might be, 1. the group kernel setting is correct, and we shouldn't have worried about identifiability issues; 2.
-Thanks to the horseshoe prior placed on group alpha, which pulls the group GP to 0, leading to disentanglement between group constant shift mu and group GP when GP is flat.

 ## Simulation of priors on simple GP regression
 This section aims to show effect of different priors placed on GP magnitude.